adepennart/dummy_for_git/readme.md

 If all works correctly you should have the repository downloaded in your intended directory!

 ## 2. update to local version with latest version on github
-If you want to update your local version with a update version on github. the following code will allow this.(ensure you are in the correct directory)
+If you want to update your local version with a update version on github. the following code will allow this.(ensure you are in the correct directory (i.e., ))
 ```bash=
 git pull
 ```